oegea/adp/README.md

 ### UPDATE CLIENT configuration

 The first step on ADP is to configure the UPDATE CLIENT.
-In this operation, the end user will provide to the UPDATE CLIENT the URI where the APPLICATION SERVICE.
-Through this URL,
+In this operation, the end-user will provide to the UPDATE CLIENT the URI where the APPLICATION SERVICE can be reached.
+Through this URL, the UPDATE CLIENT will receive:

+ 1. The URL of the

 ### Overall Process Overview